mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 # Create the agent
 agent = BedrockInlineAgent(
-    instruction="You are a helpful assistant that can tell time and do math.", foundation_model="us.anthropic.claude-3-5-sonnet-20241022-v2:0" )
+    instruction="You are a helpful assistant that can tell time, do math, and write code.", foundation_model="us.anthropic.claude-3-5-sonnet-20241022-v2:0",
+    enable_code_interpreter=True
+)

 # Time functions